25 Weeks Pregnant with Twins or Multiples

 Pregnancy Care Tips at 25 Weeks

 Taking care of your pregnancy in the 25th week requires adherence to some straightforward tips.
+We have also mentioned some things to avoid at 25 weeks pregnant with twins.

 - Keep track of your weight on a regular basis to check for any discrepancies.